elestio/cloudgate/README.md

 **TypeFS**: Define the source of public files, can be defined to LOCAL or S3, default value is LOCAL

+**HSTS**: Define if the server should add an HSTS header for TLS/SSL, default: false

+    "HSTS": true,

+**CORS**: Define if the server should add CORS headers to allow an origin, usage example:

+    "CORS": {
+        "access-control-allow-origin": "*"
+    },

 **redirect404toIndex**: Indicate if all 404 should be redirected to index.html, this is usefull for SPA, default is false, set it to true to activate it

 **apiEndpoints**: object containing list of defined endpoints.